 As it turns out, I was in good company.
-I saw yet another example of this the other day, when I was bidding for a contract content marketing gig.
-My prospective client is a startup, and, when I browsed through their blog, I saw topics like this:
+I saw yet another example of one time when I was bidding for a contract content marketing gig.
+My prospective client was a startup, and, when I browsed through their blog, I saw topics like this:

 - The three legal agreements we use to hire

 - The impossibility of separating work and life